RogueAngelfire/the_horseshoe_inn_v1/README.md

 * Another feature would be to have a different home page of portrait orientation for the mobile version of the website. as the page reduced in size a different image would be more suitable.

+* Due to an issue in my code confusing myself I have had to remove the function of + and - from the shop basket and keep the remove option and keep a simple back button to adjust booking.
+I did originally have this function working but made changes without giving myself enough notes to see what I had done.
+However, justifingly this works as a majority of hospitality websites do just have a back adjust booking button.

 ## Media